Loading...

 Configuration

 xpass-cli is configured via environment variables.
 All settings have sensible defaults for development.
-Production deployments should explicitly set epoch duration, grace period, and rate limiting parameters.
+Production deployments should explicitly set epoch duration, grace period, rate limiting parameters, and threshold enforcement settings.

 VariableDefaultDescription